Learn more about our Advertising Disclosure

 • Tucson is considered to be safer than San Bernardino with a safety index of 45.57 vs San Bernardino’s 26.13.

-• Air quality in Tucson is good, and in San Bernardino it's moderate.
+• Air quality in Tucson is Good, and in San Bernardino it’s Moderate.

 • Truck parking permits: To avoid fines or delays, check whether a parking permit is needed for your moving truck.

 • State licensing: Though Arizona is largely an “unregulated” state, local moving companies are subject to some Arizona Department of Public Safety (AZDPS) and Department of Weights and Measures regulations intended to ensure that they operate safely and ethically.
-Before booking, ensure the moving company is officially licensed to handle your move.
+Always verify licensing details before committing to a mover.

-• State regulator: To confirm a moving company's license in Arizona, visit the state's public utilities commission.
+• State regulator: You can verify a Arizona moving license and its status through the state’s public utilities commission.

 • Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
 Choose Released Value Protection for its cost-effectiveness—offered by movers at no extra charge, although it provides minimal coverage.
 With a liability limit of 60 cents per pound per article, consider this option carefully.
 For instance, if a 50-inch TV weighing 25 pounds is lost or damaged, your reimbursement would only be $15 (60 cents x 25 pounds).
 For comprehensive coverage of your items’ full value, consult with your moving company for alternative options or consider third-party insurance providers.